terraform-google-modules/terraform-google-log-export/modules/bq-log-alerting/README.md

 ### Cloud Logging

-The high-level overview of the solution is that [log sinks](https://github.com/terraform-google-modules/terraform-google-log-export) send all Cloud Audit Logs and VPC Flow Logs to [BigQuery](https://github.com/terraform-google-modules/terraform-google-log-export/tree/master/modules/bigquery) located in a centralized logging project.
+The overview of this solution is as follows.
+[Log sinks](https://github.com/terraform-google-modules/terraform-google-log-export) sends all Cloud Audit Logs and VPC Flow Logs to [BigQuery](https://github.com/terraform-google-modules/terraform-google-log-export/tree/master/modules/bigquery) located in a centralized logging project.
 Custom views in BigQuery are created that look for specific activities in these logs, defined by a SQL query, e.g. looking for events that match `v1.compute.routes.insert` or `v1.compute.routes.delete`.
 On a regular interval (`job_schedule` variable , default 15 minutes), Cloud Scheduler writes a message containing a time window parameter (`time_window_quantity` and `time_window_quantity` variables, default 20 minutes) to PubSub.
 This 15 minute schedule with 20 minute window is used to ensure some overlap between runs of the function, to catch cases where events may occur just as the Cloud Function run has kicked-off.